RLado/Aeropendulum-IOT/README.md

 ```
 ---
 ## How to change AP parameters while the Web Interface is running
+Make sure **auto-reset** has been **disabled** on the Arduino, you can do that by placing a 120 ohm resistor in the headers between 5v and reset.

+Then do:
 ```bash
 docker exec -it Aeropendulum-IOT bash export AP_ARDUINO_SOURCE=/dev/ttyUSB0 #Change the device if necessary